Factbox - Syria's energy sector

-Human rights activists say more than 1,700 civilians have been killed during anti-government protests since March.
-Syria blames the violence on armed groups, who it says have killed 500 soldiers and police.

-Syria's net oil exports were less than 117,000 barrels per day (bpd) in 2009, according to the U.S. Energy Information Administration (EIA), and the country only imports gas.
+The European Union, the biggest buyer of Syrian crude oil, banned imports of the country's oil on Saturday to put economic pressure on President Bashar al-Assad, while allowing fuel sales to Syria to continue.

+The United States -- which banned oil trade with Syria in August -- the EU and other Western powers want Assad to end his violent crackdown on pro-democracy protesters that the United Nations says has killed 2,000 civilians.

-The impact of any Syrian energy disruption on global supplies would be much smaller than the loss of 1.5 million bpd of oil and 956 million cubic feet (mmcf) a day of gas exported by Libya before its rebels revolted against Muammar Gaddafi in early 2011.
+The impact of any disruption of Syrian oil exports on global supplies would be small compared with the loss of more than 1.3 million bpd of oil and 956 million cubic feet (mmcf) a day of gas exported by Libya until early 2011.

+Syria's net oil exports were just 109,000 barrels per day (bpd) in 2010, 99 percent of which was sent to Europe, according to the U.S. Energy Information Administration (EIA).

+The EU ban on the "purchase, import and transport of oil and other petroleum products from Syria," and on financial or insurance services provided for such transactions, could force Syria to look for new buyers or reduce its oil production.

+But sales of oil products from Europe to Syria are still allowed because Brussels fears that cutting the supply of vehicle and power generation fuels would make life worse for the Syrian people, a spokeswoman for the EU said.

-Some European oil traders are still supplying fuel to Damascus and several international oil companies have significant interests in the country.
+European oil traders were supplying fuel to Damascus before the EU Syrian oil import ban announced on Sep.
+2 and several international oil companies have significant energy interests in the country.

 Following are some key facts about Syria's oil and gas industry and its key customers.